 - 1. It is illegal for any person under twenty-one (21) years of age to attempt to purchase, consume, possess or transport any alcoholic beverages. - 2.
-It is illegal for any person under twenty-one (21) years of age to knowingly and falsely present himself or herself to be twenty-one (21) years of age for the purpose of procuring any intoxicating beverage. - 3.
+It is illegal for anyone under twenty-one (21) years of age to knowingly present themselves to be twenty-one (21) years old to procure any intoxicating beverage. - 3.
 It is illegal for any person to represent to a dealer or any other person that a minor is over twenty-one (21) years of age for the purpose of inducing the dealer or other person to serve alcoholic beverages to that minor. - 4.
 It is illegal for any person to request anyone over twenty- one (21) years of age to purchase or offer to purchase any alcoholic beverage from a licensed dealer for a minor. - 5.
-It is illegal for any person to sell, furnish or give away any alcoholic beverage to a person under twenty-one (21) years of age or to any person who is visibly intoxicated.

-- 6. It is illegal to operate or control a motor vehicle while under the influence of alcohol. - 7.
-It is illegal for any person, whether or not a minor, to sell alcoholic beverages without a license. - 8.
+It is illegal for any person to sell, furnish or give away any alcoholic beverage to a person under twenty-one (21) years of age or to any person who is visibly intoxicated. - 6.
+It is illegal to operate or control a motor vehicle while under the influence of alcohol. - 7.
+It is illegal for anyone, whether a minor, to sell alcoholic beverages without a license. - 8.
 It is illegal for any person to induce anyone under twenty-one (21) years of age to commit any of the above criminal acts.
 A City of Louisville ordinance prohibits the consumption of alcoholic beverages and the possession of open containers of alcoholic beverages in public streets, sidewalks, highways, buildings, lanes, parking lots, recreation or park areas or other public property within the City of Louisville.